Profile picture for Amanda P. Gold

 Biography

-I am currently a 4th year working on my Ph.D. in Clinical-Community Psychology at UIUC under the guidance of Dr. Carla Hunter.
-I have completed my B.S. in Social Sciences with minors in Anthropology, Psychology, and Sociology from the University of Central Florida and my Masters in Applied Clinical Psychology from Pennsylvania State University.
+I am currently a 7th year completing my internship in Vancouver, B.C. at Vancouver Coastal Health for my Ph.D. in Clinical-Community Psychology at UIUC under the guidance of Dr. D. A. Briley.
+I have completed my B.S. in Social Sciences with minors in Anthropology, Psychology, and Sociology from the University of Central Florida and my Master's in Applied Clinical Psychology from Pennsylvania State University.

 Research Interests

-I am interested in how religious and spiritual coping, diversity and culture, and social justice contribute to wellbeing.
-In particular, I plan to examine how culture and diverse identities may interact with religious identity to promote harm or wellbeing.
-I also have a keen interest in how religious stories contribute to coping and wellbeing at multiple levels of analysis.
-In addition, I am interested in psychotherapists’ consideration, understanding, and incorporation of culturally diverse clients’ religious identities, and how this may shape therapeutic processes and outcomes.
+I am interested in how religious and spiritual identity and coping, diversity and culture, and social justice contribute to wellbeing.
+I recently defended my dissertation on Jewish adolescent mental health trajectories and the association with discrimination.
+My previous research has examined how cultural and diverse identities and religious/spiritual identities are associated with mental health and wellbeing outcomes.
 Overall, I hope my research will help psychotherapists, researchers, and community members understand cultural and religious diversity better, while also promoting inclusivity and visibility of diverse groups.
-Currently, I am working on my dissertation on Ashkenazi women's identity.

 Courses Taught